STORM-IRIT/Radium-Engine/doc/developer/rendering.md

 _This behaviour cannot be modified._

-### 1. Gather render objects and update them
+### 1. Gather render objects
-This construct the set of objects that must be drawn for the current frame and update their OpenGL state.
+This construct the set of objects that must be drawn for the current frame.

-### 2. Feed the render queue
+### 2. Update the internal state of RenderObjects
-This construct the set of render actions that must be done for the current frame.
+This updates, if needed, the OpenGL internal state of RenderObjects.

 ### 3. Do picking if needed
 If there has been some picking requests since the last frame, `doPicking` is called.
-This function just renders all the objects (except _debug_ ones) by drawing them in some color given the ID of the entity a render object is attached to.
+This function just renders all the objects (except _debug_ ones) by drawing them in a Id buffer to collect the ids of the entity, the render object, the polygon, ....

-Then, for each picking request done, `glReadPixels` is called at the requested location, and object ID is retrieved.
+Then, for each picking request done, `glReadPixels` is called at the requested location, and object Ids are retrieved.

 ### 4. Do the rendering
-This method does most of the whole rendering work and outputs one final _render pass_ texture, ready to be post-processed.
+This method does most of the whole rendering work in two steps
+#### 4.1 Setup renderer internal state for rendering
+This basically populate the render loop, in a renderer dependent way with objects to be drawn.
+#### 4.2 Render the scene
+This execute the render loop in a renderer dependent way.

 ### 5. Post-process the rendering result
-This method will apply post-processing filters on the computed image.
+This method will apply post-processing effects on the computed image.

 ## Defining a concrete renderer

-To define a concrete renderer, the Ra::Engine::Rendering::Renderer class can be inherited to define, at least, the `renderInternal` method.
-Note that only two methods can be overridden for the renderer, renderInternal (step 4) and postProcessInternal (step 5).
+To define a concrete renderer, the Ra::Engine::Rendering::Renderer class must be derived to define all the method that implements renderer specific tasks and are declared a pure virtual methods in Ra::Engine::Rendering::Renderer.

 A concrete renderer will build its rendering loop, the `renderInternal` method, by decomposing it into passes configured, for each Ra::engine::RenderObject, using the Ra::Engine::Rendering::RenderTechique class.